kevinkawchak/single-prompt-bill/auto-bill-01/final-bill/README.md

 prior VVUQ-05 final-bill.
 No images; every diagram is a gray-scale Mermaid figure rendered in TikZ (Rule 5).

+Note: Original H. R. 9510 (Bill v4.0) 2026.pdf was compiled directly using Overleaf, and does not contain updated DOIs.

 ## The polish applied (full bill to final bill)

 1. **Page balancing** with `\clearpage`, `\vspace`, and `\hspace`: SEC.
 3 and SEC.
 4